 Mail: California Department of Social Services State Hearings Division P.O.
-Box 944243, Mail Station 9-17-37 Sacramento, CA 94244-2430

-Fax: (916) 309-3487 or toll-free 1-833-281-0903
+Box 944243, Mail Station 9-17-37 Sacramento, CA 94244-2430 Fax: (916) 309-3487 or toll-free 1-833-281-0903

+A State Hearing form is included with this letter.
+Be sure to include your name, address, telephone number, Social Security Number and/or CIN number, and the reason you want a State Hearing.
+If someone is helping you ask for a State Hearing, add their name, address, and telephone number to the form or letter.
 If you need an interpreter, tell the State Hearings Division what language you speak.
 You will not have to pay for an interpreter.
 The State Hearings Division will get you one.
 If you have a disability, the State Hearings Division can get you special accommodations free of charge to help you participate in the hearing.
 Please include information about your disability and the accommodation you need.

 After you ask for a State Hearing, it could take up to 90 days to decide your case and send you an answer.
 If you think waiting that long will hurt your health, you might be able to get an answer within 3 days.
 Ask your doctor or health plan to write a letter for you.
-The letter must explain in detail how waiting for up to 90 days for your case will seriously harm your life, your health, or your ability to attain, maintain, or regain maximum function.
+The letter must explain in detail how waiting for up to 90 days for your case to be decided will seriously harm your life, your health, or your ability to attain, maintain, or regain maximum function.
 Then, make sure you ask for an Expedited Hearing and provide the letter with your request for a hearing.